-The Network is for black and minority ethnic (BME) women ministers, non-ordained women in qualifying office, ministers in training, and those exploring a call to ministry.
+The Network was for black and minority ethnic (BME) women ministers, non-ordained women in qualifying office, ministers in training, and those exploring a call to ministry.
+It aimed

-The Network has a track record of helping women to realise their potential as ministers in local churches, and beyond.
-We seek to pave the way for other women and girls, particularly those from BME backgrounds, to emerge and thrive as ministers.
+to pave the way for other women and girls, particularly those from BME backgrounds, to emerge and thrive as ministers and provided:

 A safe space where women can share their experiences;

 Access to opportunities and resources for identifying, nurturing and advocating for leadership potential in women and girls of all backgrounds.